jklebes/brownian-points/README.md

 # brownian-points
 To practice your cell tracking algorithms on.

-Creates data in the style of ROI tables describing cells.
+Creates data in the style of ROI tables describing cells / blob objects.

 Simple: just brownian motion.
 The number of cells is constant, except where they wander out of/into the image.